plabayo/website/content/projects/plabayo_news.md

 Closed beta is planned in Q2 of 2022, source code can already be found at: <https://github.com/plabayo/news>.

+The code is written at <https://github.com/plabayo/news>, where you can find more technical information as well.

+## Community

+Plabayo news is community driven:

+- articles need to be shared, with a focus on quality;
+- content needs to be curated and moderated;
+- translations needs to be provided for international reach;
+- code is to be maintained and improved in service of the community;

+If you wish start contributing as a developer you can use
+<https://github.com/plabayo/news/blob/main/CONTRIBUTING.md> as a starting point.

+On <https://github.com/plabayo/news/discussions> you can ask questions, find news updates, collaborate with translators and developers, post ideas, give your feedback and interact with the community in general.

+And of course by sharing high quality content relevant to our topics, you are greatly helping as well.

 ## Donate

 Plabayo news is developed Free and Open Source Software (FOSS) and is gratis on top of that.